Sustainable Living Case Studies

 Growing vegetables and caring for school books is an unusual combination for an office workplace.

-Transforming National Library, School Services South, into a more sustainable environment has proved fascinating, says Joanne Churcher, Administration Coordinator at their Manchester Street, Christchurch premises.
+Transforming National Library, School Services South, into a more sustainable environment has proved fascinating, says Joanne Churcher, Administration Coordinator at their Manchester Street, Christchurch premises (pre-Quakes).
 They supply book loans to schools.

 Along with some colleagues, Joanne has created a mini edible paradise providing vegetables within her workspace, as well as introducing a raft of sustainability initiatives to complement the existing paper recycling and composting that is led by her colleague Beth Clayton (at Joanne's left in the photo below).
 These include replacing paper systems with digital, moving to eco friendly cleaning products and the use of recycled paper options.
 Books for schools are packed in recycled paper instead of plastics.